nref/tcc-garmin/README.md

 ## API Key

 Optional: If your companion app is public-facing, you'll want to prevent unauthorized access to your thermostat by setting an API key.
 You can add it to either `appsettings.json` (replacing the value `"none"`) or to user secrets, i.e. with `dotnet user-secrets set "tcc:apikey" "<your key here>"`.
+It can be any string.
 You'll need to set the same key on your watch `ApiKeyRepo.mc`:

 ```c
 class ApiKeyRepo {